New Work: Brunei Hall, Paddington

 TPM Studio secured the commission through competition in July 2023, in collaboration with Cyril Leonard, Meinhardt, HCUK and Quantem.
 Our previous experience of how to carefully restore and refurbish prominent heritage buildings was central to our successful bid in addition to the wealth of experience the team offered.

-Internally allot of the heritage fabric has been removed when the five houses were converted into an individual property.
-That said the significant floor to ceiling heights, particularly on the first floor resonate with the style and appearance visible from Norfolk Square.
-As part of the refurbishment project, the Client wishes to replan the basement, ground and first floors, improving the amenity spaces enjoyed by the students.
+As part of the refurbishment, the client wishes to rearrange the basement, ground and first floors, improving the amenity spaces enjoyed by the students.
 Central to this is the refurbishment of the prayer and dining facilities.
-Our approach to these spaces seeks to draw on the rich cultural and religious connections the halls have.
-Researching Islamic Architecture, we have proposed simple geometric patterns which evoke the themes important to the client whilst also providing a modern, fresh feeling.
-Dining spaces have been opened up through the demolition of non-structural walls, this will enable the client to use the halls in a more flexible manner, providing not only daily dining space but also opportunities to host functions.
+Our approach here seeks to draw on the established rich cultural and religious connections the halls have, utilising simplistic shapes and patterns to evoke themes important to the client.
+These spaces have been opened through the demolition of non-structural walls, enabling halls to function in a flexible manner, removing single use spaces.

 Currently the design team are working towards the Full Planning Application which is expected to be submitted in the Summer of 2024.